MihirYadav13/imogen/wp-content/plugins/404page/readme.txt

 == Screenshots ==

-1. The default 404 error page of the Twenty Twenty theme
+1. The themes default 404 error page
 2. Creating a custom 404 error page
 3. Select the created page as 404 error page
 4. The custom 404 error page in action